Lace Bugs: What Are They And How To Get Rid Of Them

 If your lace bug battle goes on for a couple of seasons without effect, apply one of these products carefully to the undersides of leaves in early spring.

 Repeat the treatment bi-weekly.
-This will do away with adults and emerging nymphs on a regular, ongoing basis.
+This will do away with adults and emerging nymphs regularly and continuously.

 What About Systemic Insecticides?